 DFDL expressions follow the XPath 2.0 syntax rules but are always enclosed in curly braces “{“ and “}”.

-When expressions are used for a property which accepts a string literal then “{{“should be used to escape when a “{“is required as a character.
+When a property accepts either a DFDL string literal or a DFDL expression, and the value is a string literal starting with a “{“ character, then “{{“must be used to escape the “{“ character.

+The syntax “{}” is a schema definition error as it results in an empty XPath 2.0 expression which is not legal.
+It is not the equivalent of setting the property to empty string.

 Examples

 { /book/title }